 What you'll learnThis course covers the essential topics for building Kotlin programs.
 We’ll cover all of the concepts that are required to master the language.
 Here is the table of contents:

-1. Intro to Kotlin (2h)
+1. Introduction to Kotlin

-2. Kotlin Essentials (2h)
+2. Kotlin Syntax

 After completing this course, you’ll be ready to tackle any professional projects.